Top of mind for most educators as they head into the new school year is, “What do my students need to re-engage in their learning?”

-Is it a place where staff, students, and families feel connected, supported, and involved in ensuring the school is meeting all students’ learning needs?
-Is it an environment where teachers have enough time to plan their lessons and have access to opportunities for collaboration and mentoring?
-Is a positive school culture where students feel welcome and engaged in their learning?
+While there are many priorities to address, one of the first should be creating an inclusive and positive school culture — a space where staff, students, and families feel connected, supported, and involved in ensuring every student’s learning needs are met.
+Where teachers have enough time to plan their lessons, where educators have access to opportunities for collaboration and mentoring, and where students feel welcome and engaged in their learning.

-Benefits of a Positive School Culture
+Benefits of Building a Positive School Culture

-- Decrease chronic absenteeism: Research shows that schools have lower absentee rates when students feel their school culture is caring and supportive of them.
+- Decrease chronic absenteeism.
+Research shows that schools have lower absentee rates when students feel their school culture is caring and supportive of them.

-- Reduce bullying: Studies show anti-bullying campaigns are most effective when they include school-wide training and awareness, classroom instruction and activities, and intervention.
+- Reduce bullying.
+Studies show anti-bullying campaigns are most effective when they include school-wide training and awareness, classroom instruction and activities, and intervention.

 - Increase academic performance: Many studies have found evidence that quality SEL programming promotes higher test scores and GPAs; increased graduation rates; meaningful connections between educators and peers; positive social behavior; and improved attitudes toward self, school, and others.

-Building a Positive School Culture During Distance Learning
+Build a Positive School Culture With SEL

 What School Leadership Can Do:

 - Teachers and staff: Provide quality professional development that helps your staff build critical social-emotional skills.
 Support new teachers by pairing them with a veteran mentor teacher.
 Set up dedicated and regular times to ask for feedback, address concerns, and problem-solve challenges.

 After you get a sense of your school culture, show staff, parents, and students you care about them by taking action to address and resolve concerns.
 Continue regular communication to keep connected with staff, families, and students and build school-wide morale.